 Parents are the primary religious educators of their children.
 Through RE programs and the inclusion of children in worship, social justice work, and multigenerational gatherings, our community reinforces what parents teach at home.
 We nurture truth-seeking, spirituality, and progressive moral values that shape and support our children as they grow.

 After completing the RE program at First Parish, our children:

-- Know what it means to be part of a worship community, and have a sense of belonging
+- Know what it means to be part of a worship community

 - Can articulate the basic tenets and values of our Unitarian Universalist faith

 - Are familiar with a variety of religious rituals and practices, and understand that spiritual beliefs are multifaceted and wide-ranging

 - Feel and know that First Parish is their spiritual home